Popcorn ceilings must be one of the most useless inventions in the history of housing. It collects dust, is easily chipped off, and really doesn’t

 7. The process won’t be enjoyable

-There’s no rule that says a real estate transaction has to unpleasant.
+There’s no rule that says a real estate transaction has to be unpleasant.
 Yes, it’s a lengthy process that has lots of implications.
 But if you take a step back and think about it, buying or selling a home is usually a positive thing—whether it’s an upgrade, a money-saving downgrade, or a general lifestyle change.
 You should work with someone who can at least make it a pleasant experience.